How can Epoch be converted to Datetime in PySpark?

 Example: How to Convert Epoch to Datetime in PySpark

-Suppose we have the following PySpark DataFrame that contains information about sales made on various epoch times at some company:
+Suppose we have the following PySpark DataFrame that contains information about sales made at various epoch times.
+Note how the initial epoch column consists solely of large integer values, which are meaningless without conversion:

 from pyspark.sql import SparkSession